ntd/ethercatest/README.md

     Roundtrip time (usec): min 148  max 353
     Roundtrip time (usec): min 121  max 382

 In this case the performances are **much** more consistent and stable.
-I suspect by using a dedicated driver instead of `ec_generic` would gain some speed.
+By using a dedicated driver instead of `ec_generic` the results would likely be lower.
+The problem is the dedicated drivers must be kept in sync with the kernel, and this could become a maintenance nightmare.